luciodale/fork/README.md

 #### Params

 `:form-id` makes fork aware of your form elements.
 If it is not specified, a random id will be generated and will be provided through the same `:form-id` key.
-It is mandatory to use it.
+It is mandatory to use it

-`:path` lets you choose where to store your form global state in Re-frame.
+`:path` lets you choose where to store your form global state in Re-frame

-`:prevent-default?` does not automatically submit your form to the server.
+`:prevent-default?` does not automatically submit your form to the server

-`:clean-on-unmount?` resets the global state when your component is unmounted.
+`:clean-on-unmount?` resets the global state when your component is unmounted

+`:initial-values` to pre-populate the inputs

+`:initial-touched` to pre-populate the inputs and set them as touched

-`:on-submit` lets you write your own submit logic in a Re-frame event.
+`:on-submit` lets you write your own submit logic in a Re-frame event

+`:component-did-mount` to perform any logic after the component is mounted.
+It takes a function and provides one argument that consists of a map of handlers: `set-touched, set-untouched, set-values, disable, enable, disabled?, handle-change, handle-blur, send-server-request`

 #### The Flow